mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Liberation Day to commemorate the reacquisition of Sketola from the rebels.
 The celebration includes festivals to honor famous war heroes, politicians and other historical figures.
-There are art exhibits, re- enactments of great battles, feasts and banquets and all sorts of other entertainments.
+There are art exhibits, re-enactments of great battles, feasts and banquets and all sorts of other entertainments.
 Bunkerian worlds are drawn together by a shared history and heritage that unites them in ways that most subsectors are not.